 With an extensive background in education, community work, benefit and tenancy advocacy, Annette has been the manager of Comcare Housing Support Services since 2005.
 She has had a leading role in developing a range of innovative housing interventions, designed to meet the needs of homeless people who experience mental illness and addiction.
 Annette has been involved in external consultancy to Government on many aspects of the social housing reform process.

 Louise Johnson joined Comcare in 2005 as an Employment Consultant.
-With Bachelor’s degrees in law and psychology, Louise worked in the health sector for many years then as an employment advisor with people with disabilities before moving into the mental health sector.
+Louise worked in the health sector in New Zealand and the UK for many years, and then as an employment advisor to people with disabilities before moving into the mental health sector.
 Louise is passionate about employment and the difference a sense of purpose can make in people’s lives.
-Louise is responsible for managing the Jobconnect Supported Employment Service at Comcare which provides support for people with mental health issues to secure paid and voluntary work and learning opportunities.
-In her personal life, Louise enjoys walking for fitness and fun, traveling and reading historical fiction.